An Unmarked Grave, in Such Hallowed Ground

 Tun Tavern, or the Conestoga Wagon Inn?

-With the founding of the Continental Marines on November 10, 1775, Samuel Nicholas was commissioned as Commandant and tasked with recruitment.
-Today, Tun Tavern is recognized as the primary recruitment location for the Continental Marines, but recruitment likely began at the Conestoga Wagon Inn.
+With the founding of the Continental Marines on November 10, 1775, Samuel Nicholas was commissioned as an officer and tasked with recruitment.
+Today, Tun Tavern is recognized as the primary recruitment location for the Continental Marines, but it may have begun at the Conestoga Wagon Inn.

-Samuel Nicholas became the proprietor of the Conestoga Wagon Inn through his marriage to Mary Jenkins in 1768.
-The Jenkins family had constructed the Inn in the early 1700s on High Street (now Market Street), between 4th and 5th Streets, as a stop along the Great Wagon Road through the colonies.
+Samuel Nicholas became the proprietor of the Conestoga Wagon Inn through his marriage to Mary Jenkins.
+The Inn was constructed in the early 1700s on High Street (now Market Street), between 4th and 5th Streets, as a stop along the Great Wagon Road through the colonies.
 Many notable figures, including some of our nation's Founding Fathers, visited the Conestoga Wagon Inn.
 Among them was George Washington, whose visit was documented in his diary on May 17, 1775.

-The preference for the Tun Tavern as a recruitment site may have stemmed not just from its location, but also from Nicholas's desire to distance the family business from the controversies surrounding the Revolutionary cause.
+The preference for Tun Tavern as a recruitment site may have stemmed not just from its location but from Nicholas's desire to distance the family business from the controversies surrounding the Revolutionary cause.
 After all, it was considered treason.
-At this time, Nicholas was also at odds with the local Quaker community, so limiting (or hiding) military activity at the Inn may have been an attempt to avoid social scandal.
+At this time, Nicholas was at odds with the local Quaker community, so limiting (or hiding) military activity at the Inn may have been an attempt to avoid social scandal.

 When Nicholas passed in 1790, his wife, Mary Nicholas, continued to operate the Inn, as her family still owned it.
 Nicholas’ mother-in-law, Mary Gray Jenkins, passed away on June 23, 1797, and requested that the Conestoga Wagon Inn be sold.
 Josiah Harmar, Nicholas’ brother-in-law, purchased the Inn on September 19, 1798, but he likely did not operate it.